ewascatalog/ewascatalog2/readme.md

 * Searching for gene names only works if the name is in all caps.

 * When ZOOMA is down you can't search for traits in the database at all.

-* No P-values for ARIES analysis on website.
-They're present on the original website.

 ### New features